Bill Bain (American football)

 William Ernest Bain (born August 9, 1952) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He played college football for the USC Trojans.

 Early life

 Bain attended St. Paul High School, where he played for coach Marijon Ancich.

 College career

 Bain played college football at the University of Southern California and was an All-America offensive lineman in 1974.
 Bain also played at University of Colorado and San Diego City College.

 Professional career

+Bain was selected in the second round of the 1975 NFL Draft with the 47th overall pick by the Green Bay Packers.
 Bain played 11 seasons in the NFL.
 He played for the Green Bay Packers (1975), the Denver Broncos (1976, 1978), the Los Angeles Rams (1979–1985), the New England Patriots (1986), and the New York Jets (1986).

 Personal life

 Bain and his wife, Elizabeth (Liz), have four daughters: Jennifer, Kristen, Anne (Annie), Elizabeth (Bitty).
 He has two grandchildren: William and Christopher.
 He currently resides in East Greenwich, RI.